 If you need to request academic accommodations, please go to the Disabled Students webpage and follow the How to Request Services instructions.
 Students must send in their requests at least 15 business days before your course study begins.

-UCSD Extension offers a 10 percent discount of up to $50 per quarter (no discounts for all travel/study programs, food and wine courses, executive programs, concurrent enrollment, career counseling and assessment testing, scholarships, or courses with fees $75 or under).
+UCSD Extension offers a 10 percent discount of up to $50 per quarter (no discounts for all travel/study programs, executive programs, concurrent enrollment, career counseling and assessment testing, scholarships, or courses with fees $75 or under).
 The following UCSD-affiliated persons are eligible to receive the discount:

 To receive a discount for the UCSD-affiliated persons listed above, please call (858) 534-3400.
 Proper identification must be presented in person at the time of enrollment.
 Members of the UC San Diego Alumni Association may provide a digital copy of their membership by emailing it to email@example.com.
 Refunds will not be given for the 10 percent discount if identification is presented after initial enrollment.

 For information on the discounts available to UCSD-affiliated persons for Extension's daytime English language programs, please email firstname.lastname@example.org.